nubenetes/awesome-kubernetes/docs/monitoring.md

 ActiveMQ 5.x "classic"|[Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)|[10702](https://grafana.com/grafana/dashboards/10702)|[Ref1](https://docs.wavefront.com/activemq.html), [Ref2](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/activemq), [Ref3](https://github.com/prometheus/jmx_exporter/blob/master/example_configs/activemq.yml), [Ref4](https://stackoverflow.com/questions/57107282/prometheus-and-activemq-integration)
 ActiveMQ Artemis/Red Hat AMQ Broker|[JMX Exporter](https://github.com/prometheus/jmx_exporter)|[9087](https://grafana.com/grafana/dashboards/9087)|[Ref1](https://github.com/prometheus/jmx_exporter/blob/master/example_configs/artemis-2.yml), [Ref2](http://techiekhannotes.blogspot.com/2018/12/artemis-monitoring-with-grafana.html), [Ref3](https://github.com/rh-messaging/artemis-prometheus-metrics-plugin)
 Message Streams like Kafka/Red Hat AMQ Streams|Other|[9777](https://grafana.com/grafana/dashboards/9777)|

+### Grafana 7
+- [Open source observability, meet data transformation: Grafana 7.0 promises to connect, unify, and visualize all your data](https://www.zdnet.com/article/open-source-observability-meet-data-transformation-grafana-7-0-promises-to-connect-unify-and-visualize-all-your-data/) Grafana Labs sets the bar for open source observability with Grafana 7.0: more developer friendly, more data sources, data transformation, and growth in the cloud and on premise

 ## Proof of Concept: ActiveMQ Monitoring with Prometheus
 The aim of this Proof of Concept is to learn Prometheus by example being [Red Hat AMQ 7 (broker)](https://developers.redhat.com/products/amq/overview) on RHEL the application to be monitored.
 Red Hat AMQ Broker is based on ActiveMQ Artemis, being this the reason why one of the following proof of concepts is done with Artemis (the other one was run in order to learn telegraf, prometheus and grafana).
 The same solution tested with Artemis on RHEL is valid for Red Hat AMQ 7 Broker on RHEL.